telereso/kmp-core/website/core/Task.md

 Usually we expose the repository methods.

+---

 ## Why?

-As of now due to some limitations in some platform like JS and Java we can not use `suspend`, there for exposing suspended functions directly form the sdk's client manger will not work
+As of now due to some limitations in some platform like JS and Java we can not use `suspend`, therefor exposing suspended functions directly form the sdk's client manger will not work

-Using a Wrapper class such as [Task](https://kmp.telereso.io/docs/core/latest/-core/io.telereso.kmp.core/-task/index.html){:target="_blank"} will provide a unified approach for multithreading by providing interfaces like `await()` and [get()](https://kmp.telereso.io/docs/core/latest/-core/io.telereso.kmp.core/-task/get.html){:target="_blank"} and other callbacks
+Using a wrapper class such as [Task](https://kmp.telereso.io/docs/core/latest/-core/io.telereso.kmp.core/-task/index.html){:target="_blank"} will provide a unified approach for multithreading by providing interfaces like [await()](https://kmp.telereso.io/docs/core/latest/-core/io.telereso.kmp.core/await.html){:target="_blank"} and [get()](https://kmp.telereso.io/docs/core/latest/-core/io.telereso.kmp.core/-task/get.html){:target="_blank"} and other callbacks

 ## Create a Task

-To create a task we can we just need to invoke [Task.execute](https://kmp.telereso.io/docs/core/latest/-core/io.telereso.kmp.core/-task/-companion/execute.html){:target="_blank"} provide return type and our logic goes inside the body block
+To create a task we just need to invoke [Task.execute](https://kmp.telereso.io/docs/core/latest/-core/io.telereso.kmp.core/-task/-companion/execute.html){:target="_blank"} , provide a return type and our logic goes inside the body block

 ```kotlin